NghiaTranUIT/artify-core/README.md

 > Here is [Open Ticket](https://github.com/NghiaTranUIT/artify-core/issues?q=is%3Aopen+is%3Aissue) and [Close Ticket](https://github.com/NghiaTranUIT/artify-core/issues?q=is%3Aissue+is%3Aclosed)

+* **Do you intend to publish Artify APIs (Production) to community?**
+> For a second phrase, I definitely publish my Artify to community.
+If there are anyone, who is interested to this project, could be reuse effortlessly : >

 * **Where can I get the Artify macOS app?**
 > Here [Landing Page](https://artify.launchaco.com) and [Github](https://github.com/NghiaTranUIT/artify-macos)